kaushal1214/kaushal1214/README.md

-- 👋 Hi, I’m @kaushal1214
+- 👋 Hi, I’m Kaushal.
-- 👀 I’m interested in ...
+- 👀 IoT projects interests me
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cloud Services
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Kafka projects
-- 📫 How to reach me ...

 <!---
 kaushal1214/kaushal1214 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.